xu-phys/xu-phys.github.io/README.md

-# Allan Lab Website
+# Bin XU's Website

-This is the website of our academic research group at Leiden University.
+This website is about my academic activities.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.
-Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).

-Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

-Copyright Allan Lab.
+This website is powered by Jekyll and some Bootstrap, Bootwatch, adopted from http://www.allanlab.org (many thanks!).

 Code released under the MIT License.